benkonrath/transip-api/README.rst

    :target: https://transip-api.readthedocs.io/en/latest/?badge=latest
    :alt: Documentation Status

-This library aims to implement the `TransIP API`_ in Python.
+This library aims to implement the `TransIP SOAP V5 API`_ in Python.
+The SOAP V5 API is marked as **deprecated** by TransIP, users are strongly advised to switch to the new `TransIP REST API V6`_.

+If you would like to use the new `TransIP REST API V6`_, please consider using `python-transip`_ instead.

 Quick Start
 ===========